 How have you felt supported by your employer?

-Absolutely.
 State Farm truly pushes work/life balance for all of their employees.
 Our mentorship program allows for the continued development of our employees by connecting newer/junior employees with more tenured/senior employees and managers across the enterprise.
 We have development time that can be used to job shadow other areas if you are interested in pursuing other facets at State Farm and we also have Employee Resource Groups.
 When I explained to my manager that I wanted to be involved with the Military Affinity Group, which is an Employee Resource Group at State Farm, he was very supportive of it.
 Now I am in a position where I am also the Area Leader here in Phoenix of that group where we are helping veterans connect with veterans internally at State Farm along with working with our community.

 What advice would you give to those who are about to separate from the military?

-Start at least six months before separation.
+To help create a more seamless career transition, start at least six months before separation.
 Save as much cash in hand to support you and your family while you are finding the right career, which can help mitigate that stress over not working right away.
 Take time to reflect on a career choice and don’t just go get a job.
 As a service member, the mindset is to get the mission done, so we go out and get a job.
 To do that, many of us downplay our accomplishments on our resumes and become underemployed by accepting the first offer we receive.
 Also, when you are on the job hunt, it is a hunt.
 Go to every career fair you hear of, reach out to people to review and provide feedback to your resume, and practice interviewing with other people.